How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 Dehydration

-If you keep it skinny on the water, you must not know the skinny on the water.
+If you keep it skinny on the water, you must not know the skinny on water.

 *poetry snaps go here*

-First, your body is mostly water.
-What do you think that means for the muscle?
+The body is mostly water.
+What do you think that means for musculature?

 No matter WHAT you try if your water intake is low, none of your methods will matter when it comes to maximizing fullness.
-The most significant sides of the maximization process involve storing water inside the muscle.
+The most significant strides in the maximization process involve storing water inside the muscle.

 Avoid even the slightest of dehydration at all cost.